 The Liberty Institute helped publish the Heartland Institute's 2011 NIPCC report in India.

-The following “Liberty Partners” are listed on the Liberty Institute's website in 2012.
+The following “Liberty Partners” were listed on the Liberty Institute's website in 2012.
 (They no longer list partners on their current website).:

 - 7th International Conference